 The more you prepare for the interview, the better you will do.
-One way to prepare is to practice answering common interview questions.
+One way to get ready is to practice answering interview questions commonly posed to consultants.

 Here is information on the types of interview questions you might be asked during an interview for a consultant position.
-Below is also information on how to prepare for an interview and a list of specific interview questions.
-Review the list, and think about how you would respond to these questions in advance of your interview.
+You’ll also find strategies to prepare for an interview, along with a list of specific interview questions.
+Think through how you would respond to these questions in advance of your interview.

 Types of Consultant Interview Questions

-- Some of the questions you will be asked will be common interview questions you might be asked for any job.
-These might include questions about your work history, your strengths, and weaknesses, or your skills.
+Some questions you will be asked are common interview questions that you might encounter in any job interview.
+You can expect questions about your work history, your strengths and weaknesses, or your skills.

-- You will also likely be asked a number of behavioral interview questions.
-These are questions about how you have handled various work situations in the past.
+You will likely be asked a number of behavioral interview questions, which focus on how you have handled various work situations in the past.
 For example, you might be asked how you have handled an issue with a difficult employer.

 Consultant Interview Questions